rackerlabs/otter/api-docs/rst/dev-guide/api-operations/methods/delete-delete-server-from-scaling-group-v1.0-tenantid-groups-groupid-servers-serverid.rst

 .. note::

-   Deleting and replacing the server takes some time.
+   Deleting and replacing servers in a scaling group takes some time.
 The time required depends on server type, size, and the complexity of the launch configuration settings for the replacement server.